hantczak/StudentDataStorage/README.md

 <!-- STATUS -->
 ## 🏗️ Status 🏗️
 As the application is built mainly in educational purposes, it grows alongside my programming skills.
-Im trying to incorporate new technologies, techniques and design patterns into this application as I'm learning them.
+I'm trying to incorporate new technologies, techniques and design patterns into this application as I'm learning them.
 Project is still in development phase, implementation of additional functionalities is planned.
-Next step in development of this app will probably be an introduction of integration tests, as only unit test are provided.